 Project5 2 and the 2.0.1 update installed smoothly on my 3 GHz Pentium PC, which is equipped with 1 GB of RAM and runs Windows XP Home Edition with Service Pack 2.
 As a minimum, Cakewalk recommends a 1.2 GHz Pentium or Athlon processor system, running Windows 2000 with 512 MB of RAM and 2.5 GB of hard-disk space.

 FIG. 1: Project5''s cool, clean -interface keeps pop-up -window clutter to a minimum.
 The MIDI editor is at bottom.
-Track -parameters are in the
+Track -parameters are in the columns at left.

 When I first launched the program, however, its audio output was very low.
 The installation disk's ReadMe file explained that, with some hardware interfaces, Project5 can't determine whether to send the least or the most significant byte of each sample word first.
 With my M-Audio FireWire 410, the program guessed wrong.
 After I switched the byte order in Project5's audio preferences box, the output level was fine.